 February 21, 2017 | by Sarah Hand, M.Sc.

-On the 18th of July, 2017, the revised ICH-GCP E6(R2) guidelines will go into effect.
+On the 14th of June, 2017,* the revised ICH-GCP E6(R2) guidelines will go into effect in the EU.
 Regulatory agencies around the world – including the FDA, EMA and Japanese Health Authority – are expected to adopt the new Good Clinical Practice regulations.

 As this new rule will have an impact on all stakeholders in the clinical trials process – including study sponsors, contract research organizations (CROs), and investigator sites – it’s important that the guidelines are fully understood before GCP inspectors begin implementing them.
 To help investigator sites prepare to comply with the revised guidelines, cloud-based technology company Intralinks, hosted a webinar on what was changing in ICH-GCP E6(R2), compared to previous versions of the rule.